section-engineering-education/engineering-education/articles/implementing-aws-s3-functionalities-on-a-nodejs-graphql-api/index.md

 To test this:

-- Ensure that the development server is still running.
+- Ensure that the development server is still running from your terminal.

 - Head over to Altair GraphQl Client, open a separate tab, and in the workspace paste the following mutation: